Building Rural Environments for Active Living

 “You might live in rural Illinois, surrounded by cornfields, all of which are privately owned.
-You could walk down a county road or a highway, but unless there was community investment in a park or a playground, a walking trail, or some kind of a facility at a local school, moms didn’t have access to nature, even though they were surrounded by it,” stated study co-author Ramona Oswald in a press release.
+You could walk down a county road or a highway, but unless there was community investment in a park or a playground, a walking trail, or some kind of a facility at a local school, moms didn’t have access to nature, even though they were surrounded by it,” stated study co-author Ramona Oswald in a press release (no longer available online).

 Human-made social environments or “built environments” have an extraordinary impact on our health.
 Our surroundings shape the availability of safe places to play, of high-quality schools, of available jobs, of clean air and water, and of fresh foods and vegetables.
 Environments also shape our activities and how we move.

 Lacking infrastructure in rural areas is a common barrier to physical activity.
 Safety fears such as high traffic speeds, the threat of wild animals or loose dogs, and insufficient lighting and sidewalks are all too familiar for rural towns.
 The feasibility of active transportation, such as walking or biking, is also limited by dispersed rural and remote areas where residents live far from schools, worksites, and other common destinations.